-As an Army National Guard Military Intelligence (MI) Systems Maintainer/Integrator, you play a vital role in the collection and interpretation of military intelligence gathering, so our military experts can better defend our Nation.
+As an Army National Guard Military Intelligence (MI) Systems Maintainer/Integrator, you’ll earn a security clearance and play a vital role in ensuring MI computer systems, networks, electronic warfare and intercept devices operate on the battlefield without fail.
+As the subject matter expert on MI systems, you ensure MI Soldiers can find and never lose the enemy.
+You enable the ongoing process of military intelligence collection and analysis, so our military experts can better defend our Nation.

 Some of the Skills You’ll Learn